omarangelino/php-mongo/README.md

    * run local mongo db
    * you may change API SECRET KEY

--This version doesn't have validator.
+-This version doesn't have validators.
 Is a work in progress.